-USB connector (CN2)
+USB Connector (CN2)

 Pin Function Pin Function

-1 Vcc 5 Vcc
+1 GND 5 Vcc

-2 UD1- 6 UD0-
+2 UD1+ 6 UD0-

-3 UD1+ 7 UD0+
+3 UD1- 7 UD0+

-4 GND 8 GND
+4 Vcc 8 GND

-IDE hard drive connector (CN4)
+IDE Hard Drive Connector (CN4)

 You can attach one or two Enhanced Integrated Device Electronics hard disk drives to the mainboard's internal controller.
 The mainboard's IDE controller uses a PCI local-bus interface.
-This advanced interface supports faster data transfer and allows the IDE hard drive to exceed 528 MB.
+This advanced interface supports faster data transfer rate and allows the IDE hard drive to exceed 528 MB.

-Connecting the hard drive
+Connecting the Hard Drive

 Connecting drives is done in a daisy-chain fashion and requires one of two cables, depending on the drive size.
 1.8" and 2.5" drives need a 1 x 44-pin to 2 x 44-pin flat-cable connector.
-3.5" drives use a 1 x 44-pin to 2 x 40-pin connect.
+3.5" drives use a 1 x 44pin to 2 x 40-pin connector.